 Whether to direct perception judgment mainly on the outer world (E) or mainly on the inner world of ideas (I)

 S Sensing perception or

 Affects Choices as to

-Which kind of perception is preferred when one needs or wishes to perceive
+Which kind of perception is preferred when one needs or wishes to take in or absorb information

 T Thinking judgment or